jhajek/Linux-text-book-part-1/Chapter-09/chapter-09.md

 ### atop

   There is one other monitoring tool named ```atop```.
 The project is located at [http://www.atoptool.nl/](http://www.atoptool.nl/ "atop") The ```atop``` command can be installed via apt-get or yum/dnf.
 The ```atop``` command has a series of features compared to other monitoring tools.

-  *  Resource consumption by all processes
-  *  Utilization of all relevant resources
-  *  Permanent logging of resource utilization
-  *  Highlight critical resources
-  *  Scalable window width

 ![*atop*](images/Chapter-09/monitoring/top/atop.png "atop")

 ### systemd-cgtop